Disney's Aladdin (SNES video game)

-Disney's Aladdin is a 1993 platform game developed and published by Capcom for the Super Nintendo Entertainment System, based on the 1992 animated Disney film of the same name.
+Aladdin is a 1993 platform game developed and published by Capcom for the Super Nintendo Entertainment System, based on the 1992 animated Disney film of the same name.
 Disney's Aladdin is a 2D side-scrolling video game in which the player controls Aladdin and his monkey Abu.
 It was designed by Shinji Mikami.

-The game was released in November 1993, the same month that another game with the same title was released by Virgin Games for Sega Genesis.
-The two games vary in some respects; in the Virgin game, Aladdin wields a scimitar, which is not the case in the Capcom game.
-The Capcom game was ported to Game Boy Advance (GBA) in Japan on August 1, 2003, in Europe on March 19, 2004, and in North America on September 28, 2004.
+The game was released in November 1993, the same month that another game with the same title was released by Virgin Games for the Sega Genesis.
+The two games vary in some respects; in the Genesis game, Aladdin wields a scimitar, which is not the case in the Capcom game.
+The Capcom game was ported to the Game Boy Advance (GBA) in Japan on August 1, 2003, in Europe on March 19, 2004, and in North America on September 28, 2004.

 Gameplay

 Disney's Aladdin is a side-scrolling platform game in which the player controls the eponymous main character through several stages taking place throughout the city of Agrabah.
 Within each stage, Aladdin defeats foes by jumping on them or disorienting them by throwing apples while avoiding dangerous obstacles.
-Gems can be collected to gain extra lives and points, and 10 red gems located within each stage will substantially increase the player's score.
+Gems can be collected to gain extra lives and points, and ten red gems located within each stage will substantially increase the player's score.
 Most stages contain a treasure chest holding a scarab that flies about for a few seconds.
 If the player collects it before it disappears they will access a bonus stage in which they spin a wheel that allows Genie to grant them extra lives and other special bonuses.
 Aladdin has a health meter of hearts, starting with 3, which will deplete each time he is hit.
 These can be increased through pickups or through the bonus stages as well.
-Aladdin is given a certain number of lives, which are lost if he runs out of health or falls off the bottom of the screen.
-The game ends when the player runs out of lives, but the player can continue playing as long as they have credits.
+As with the Genesis title, Aladdin starts with a number of extra lives, which are lost when his health is depleted or he falls off the bottom of the screen.
+The game ends when the player runs out of lives, although the player can continue playing from the current level as long as they have continues remaining.

 The escape from the Cave of Wonders and the carpet ride with Princess Jasmine are both stages in which the player rides the Magic Carpet through self-scrolling stages.
 While in the Cave of Wonders the player must traverse up and down to avoid dangerous obstacles while outrunning waves of lava, the ride with Jasmine is a free-flying bonus stage (between stages 5 and 6) in which the player can collect gems; the bonus stage ends when the melody to "A Whole New World" ends.
 Stages 1, 6 and 7 have a boss to defeat, stage 7 being the final stage; stages 2, 3, 4 and 5 require reaching the end to complete.